joshuagryphon/plastid/docs/source/examples/metagene.rst

 the feature of interest (e.g. a start codon) in each individual region examined (for example, each transcript).

-Regions that define a `"gene_id"` attribute in their `attr` dictionaries, will be grouped by shared `"gene_id"` to make a single :term:`maximal spanning window` for each group.

 |metagene| comes with two window functions:

   - :func:`~yeti.bin.metagene.window_cds_start`, for defining windows